Larus and Brother Company: Tobacco

 The company hired both white and black workers, who were segregated based upon the type of work.
 African-Americans, primarily women, worked in the stemmery and on the third floor; they performed the most difficult and labor-intensive work.
 White women worked on the main floor.
 Black women earned 20 to 25 cents less per hour in 1942 and were unable to apply for the higher paid positions performed by white women.
 In 1942, the United Cannery, Agricultural, Packing, and Allied Workers of America union organized the third-floor manufacturing and stemmery workers at Larus and Brother.
 (Note: Prior to the change in unions in 1942, black and white workers were both represented by the Tobacco Workers International Union in segregated locals.)
 The Fair Employment Practice Committee (FEPC) was brought in to investigate whether there were discriminatory practices in 1942, but dropped the case.
 Although the pay scale was still inequitable, black workers received a pay increase in 1944.
 (Note: White workers had gone on strike in 1941, and black workers initially would not cross the picket line due to concern for their safety.
 The black workers returned to their job because there was no strike fund to help replace lost wages and they received pressure to return to their jobs by the company.
 After three weeks, the white workers won a 5 cent per hour increase in pay.)
 By 1944, the TWIU represented both black and white workers with segregated locals, which was challenged as a biased practice by the American Civil Liberties Union.
 The following year, the National Labor Relations Board (NLRB) and the Regional War Labor Board required the union to allow black workers to join the white workers' local.

 As more people began to smoke cigarettes, the company's profits from pipe tobacco began to decline and the company sought to diversify.
 Larus and Brother Company, the tobacco subsidiary of Larus Investing Company, was sold to Rothman's of Canada, Limited on October 18, 1968.

 Media

-A wholly owned Larus subsidiary, WRVA radio, was created on November 2, 1925.
-WRVA-TV, a television station, was established in 1953 by the company's subsidiary, Richmond Television Corporation.
+Larus branched out into broadcasting when WRVA radio signed on from Richmond on November 2, 1925.
+WRVA-TV, a television station, was established in 1956 by Richmond Television Corporation, a consortium in which Larus held controlling interest.
 The television station was sold to Jefferson Standard Broadcasting Company of Charlotte, North Carolina in 1968.
 The AM and FM radio stations were sold in 1969 to the Southern Broadcasting Company of Winston-Salem, North Carolina.